Can GitHub Issues Help in App Review Classifications?

 \emph{\textbf{Answer to RQ2: } Overall, augmenting primary datasets through the Between-App method increases the generalizability of trained models and improves the results in F1-score and recall.
 The relatively shorter length of samples within the primary dataset can potentially lead to model bias towards the auxiliary dataset when making predictions for reviews with longer lengths.
 It can reduce the generalizability of the augmented model.
 The PD3 dataset is more generalizable in predicting other datsets.}

-\subsubsection{RQ3: Influences of Volume of Auxiliary Dataset on Model Performance}
+\subsection{RQ3: Influences of Volume of Auxiliary Dataset on Model Performance}

+Our results show that the volume of the auxiliary dataset used in augmenting the primary dataset affects the model performance.
 We aim to discuss the volume of auxiliary datasets as an important parameter for improving review classifiers in data augmentation.
 For this reason, we compare the results of models trained on primary datasets augmented by auxiliary datasets with different volumes.
+Therefore, in RQ3, we focus on finding the effective range for the volume of the auxiliary dataset.
 We use the LOO models that combine multiple primary datasets for training review classifiers.